zhao1701/spotify-song-lyric-analysis/readme.md

 #### Sad Dancing

-Another fascinating trend in the data is that the danceability of Hot 100 songs has been on the rise while the valence (positivity) has been declining.
+Another fascinating trend in the data is that the danceability of Hot 100 songs has been rising while the valence (positivity) has been declining.

 <p align='center'><img src="imgs/danceability-vs-valence-over-time.png" width='800px'></p>